 Not only did the PTW team have to clean up the mess left by the bankrupt company—which included a hodge-podge of medical records, a mound of unpaid bills, and a building in need of serious repair—but they also started out using traditional paper charts to document.
 Initially, the team typed their own evaluations and hand-delivered each one to the appropriate referring physician.
 While this was a simple solution—“simple days, simple philosophy, simple delivery,” says Babb—it was far from efficient.

 In January of 2012, the crew at PTW finally implemented an EMR that they thought would improve their efficiency and help them transition into the digital world.
 However, this was not the case.
 According to Babb, the new system turned out to be terribly inefficient, cumbersome, and difficult to navigate.
 Neither their therapists nor their patients were happy—and that was not okay.
 So, Babb took action.

 After just 70 days with the faulty EMR, they called WebPT.
 With WebPT, PTW can now send initial evaluations within 24 hours of a patient’s first visit, which has greatly improved the timeliness of their information exchange.
 Additionally, WebPT allows the PTW staff to:

 - Easily prepare for patients’ visits before they arrive

 - View insurance limits, benefits, and case manager information on the patient’s dashboard

-Today, the team at PTW is still learning new ways WebPT can help their business, including implementing automatic appointment reminders, PQRS alerts, Medicare therapy cap tracking, and billing features.
+Today, the team at PTW is still learning new ways WebPT can help their business, including implementing automatic appointment reminders, built-in CCI edits, Medicare therapy threshold tracking, and billing features.